helloa12433/RideSync-Carpooling/README.md

 ---

 ## Project Highlights
+- High Throughput and Low Latency (By using Message Queues like Kafka and RabbitMQ)
 - Distributed microservices architecture
 - Event-driven communication with Apache Kafka
 - Background task processing with RabbitMQ